ndevvy/mcp-server-datadog/README.md

 ```

 The inspector will provide a URL you can open in your browser to see logs and send requests manually.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or a pull request if you have any suggestions, bug reports, or improvements to propose.

 ## License